 Our technical working groups have produced expert reports and recommendations to Government for over 20 years.
 Details of our previous work is available on our old website at www.eurim.org.uk.

 If you have a specific area of policy you feel needs to be addressed from either an industry or government perspective, please contact us.

 Current policy themes and technical working groups include:

 Delivering a sustainable and globally competitive digital economy

-- Data protection, data location, free flow of data and Intellectual Property Rights
+- Data protection, data location, data portability/free flow of data and Intellectual Property Rights;

 Cost effective and user friendly digital public services

 Government Digital Transformation

 The objective is to examine new impacts on upcoming policy which may arise from the huge increases in scale, ubiquity, processing capability and interconnectivity forecast for smart devices and the “Internet of Things” (including machine-to-machine interfacing).

 Smart Society also includes: